fabiofranchino/blog/_log/2018-09-05-ngrok-service.md

 tags: [log]
 ---

-Today I've discovered [Ngrok](https://ngrok.com/), a neat service to expose local services to remote accesses.
-I've followed the installation, then, I had to set up the daemon provided by the service.
+Today I've discovered [Ngrok](https://ngrok.com/), a neat service to expose local services to remote clients.
+Just sign-up and download its driver in order to use it by following the provided instructions.

 I'm on MacOsX and I put the `ngrok` binary into `Application` folder.
 Then, I've created a softlink of it in order to run from the shell with ease.